Shreya-1910/Coursework2025/README.md

    When the player presses the *hold key* (**C** key):

-    - The currently active tetromino is moved into the **hold slot**.
+    - The currently active piece is moved into the **hold slot**.
-    - The next tetromino from the **piece queue** immediately becomes the new active piece.
+    - The next piece from the **piece queue** immediately becomes the new active piece.
     - Because the hold slot was previously empty, **no swapping occurs** during the first use.

    This allows the player to defer using an unfavourable piece without losing game flow.

    1.2 **Subsequent Holds**

-   On later uses of the hold function, if a tetromino is already stored:
+   On later uses of the hold function, if a piece is already stored:

     - The current falling piece is **swapped** with the piece in the hold slot.
     - The swapped-in piece is reset to its **default spawn position** and **default rotation state**.